 The diagram below is used as a simple illustration of how private or white label work.
 Remember, tangible products apply to private label and when the product is intangible, then you are talking about white label.

-In some cases: Some manufactures produced and sell to both final consumers and the same time white labelling to retailers.
+In some cases: Some manufactures produced and sell to the final consumers and at the same time white labelling to retailers.
 This is mostly common when a company make and sell a product to the UK market for an example, but offers private/white label to companies in China and Brazil.

 The two terms are synonymous used because the difference is relatively slight.
 What differentiates the two is simply a question of whether the product is tangible or intangible.
 So, the term “private label” applies to physical or tangible products such as health food supplements.
 While ‘’white label’’ applies to intangible products such as insurance.
 So, using the illustration in the diagram above, all you need to do is to simply replace the tangibility good with intangibility service such as SaaS, insurance, applications among others to arrive at the same meaning.